cloudflare/cloudflare-docs/content/cache/reference/etag-headers.md

 When you enable **Respect Strong ETags** via Page Rules or Cache Rules, Cloudflare will use strong ETag header validation to ensure that resources in the Cloudflare cache and on the origin server are byte-for-byte identical.

 However, in some situations Cloudflare will convert strong ETags to weak ETags.
-For example, in the following conditions:
+For example, given the following conditions:

 - **Respect Strong ETags** is enabled
 - [Brotli compression](/speed/optimization/content/brotli/) is enabled